-Mark Wahlberg Leaves Super Bowl Early; Says Celebs Should Stay Out Of Politics
+Mark Wahlberg Leaves Super Bowl Early, Says Celebs Should Stay Out Of Politics

 A photo posted by Mark Wahlberg (@markwahlberg) on

 Mark Wahlberg has acted in a number of films that have been based on real-life disasters and dramas, including The Perfect Storm, Deepwater Horizon, and The Fighter.
-Now, Mark Wahlberg’s latest film Patriots Day is based on the terrorist attacks that took place during the Boston Marathon race on April 15, 2013.
+Now, Mark Wahlberg’s latest film, Patriots Day, is based on the terrorist attacks that took place during the Boston Marathon race on April 15, 2013.
 Three people were killed, and 250 people were injured when two bombs were detonated during the race.

-The attack was followed by a massive manhunt that lasted for three days and which ended when one of the terrorists was killed, and his accomplice was apprehended by the authorities.
+The attack was followed by a massive manhunt that lasted for three days and which ended when one of the terrorists was killed, and his accomplice brother was apprehended by the authorities.
 The movie particularly focuses on the events that took place in the aftermath of the terrorist attacks, and it throws light on Police Commissioner Ed Davis’ actions to hunt and arrest the terrorists.
 Mark Wahlberg plays the role of Sgt.
-Tommy Saunders, who was a part of the police team involved in the manhunting operation.
+Tommy Saunders, who was a part of the police team involved in the man-hunting operation.

 Just watched #PatriotsDay #MarkWahlberg #JohnGoodman #KevinBacon #JKSimmons #MichelleMonaghan #JamesColby #RhetKidd #BostonBombings #Boston pic.twitter.com/BaxTSPvJh7